SachkovaDaria/SachkovaDaria/README.md

 01/2020 - present(more than 2years)

-The project is online store selling devices.
-The main customer is the marketing department.
+I work on the online store which sold electronic devices.
-The main task is the creation promo pages and interfaces for launching promotions.
+The main task is the creation of promo pages and interfaces for launching promotions.

 - Implemented landing pages from concept through deployment.
 - Coded advertising blocks, fixed interface bugs, made code refactoring.